-Reception and Opening Ceremonies (open and free to the public): Friday, November 17 at 5:30 pm; refreshments and hors d’oeuvres will be served.
+Reception and Opening Ceremonies (open and free to the public): Friday, November 16.
 A Presentation of Colors and Opening Remarks will be followed by civilian and veteran presentations, performances and reflections on service and reintegration.
 The Gallery will be open Friday 5:30-8:30pm, Saturday 10:00am-8:30pm and Sunday 10:00am-4:00pm.
-A Korean War Era Army Jeep will be on display.
-On Saturday, the band Jerry the Bulldog jams in the afternoon and the performance of Nothing means Nothing begins at 6:30 pm.

 The Veteran Arts Showcase features visual artists, crafters, writers, poets, musicians, and performers who are active duty military, veterans, or their family members.
 We especially encourage the civilian community to join us in this vital celebration of current and former members of the Armed Forces and their families.
 Visitors can experience powerful and unique interpretations of multiple arts, navigating connections between war and community.
 Information and demonstrations on effective therapies for PTSD will be on display.
-This year we have workshops and performances all weekend long: Meditation, Tai Chi, writer’s workshops, music and more.
+This year we have workshops, performances and music all weekend long.
 Tell everyone you know, this is more than just an Art Show!

 A very special thanks to the Outpatient Art Therapy Programs at the VA Hudson Valley Health System’s, Montrose Campus, Mill Street Loft in Poughkeepsie, theOrange County NY Arts Council, and the FDR Presidential Library & Museum.